JeswinPaul/backgen.io/README.md

 # Backgen CLI (Under Development)

-Create and run fully functional Apollo GraphQL server in minutes.
+Create and run a fully functional Node.js server with no code.
 Try it out for yourself at https://www.backgen.io/.
 ## Installation

 Install backgen cli with npx